FOLLOW US

 Logan is a city in Cache County, Utah, United States.
 DenisTangneyJr/ Getty Images

 Logan has a population of 54,436.
 The average monthly cost of living is $2,641, with the average monthly rent hovering around $1,239.
-Homes cost in the range of $372,450.
-Logan is family-friendly, has good public transport, and is also a highly walkable community.
-The public schools are excellent, and there's a lot for people of all ages to do during their time off, from active adventures to the art scene.
-Businesses and careers thrive here.
-Utah State University lends this college town a youthful atmosphere, and the Cache Valley is scenic, which is a welcome bonus.
+Home prices are around $372,450.
+That's not exactly cheap, but you're paying to live in a family-friendly town with good public transport and highly walkable communities.
+The public schools are excellent, and there are people of all ages enjoying active adventures, the art scene, and other local options.
+Utah State University lends this college town a youthful atmosphere, and the Cache Valley is scenic.
+In other words, you get a lot for your money.

 Advertisement